 What products contain PFAS?

 PFAS are a class of human-made chemicals which includes Per- and Polyfluoroalkyl substances.
 They are long-living chemicals, and they remain in the environment, in humans and in wildlife indefinitely.
 Two of the chemicals, PFOA and PFOS, are relatively well known.
 Some manufacturers have voluntarily stopped producing them.
 However, PFAS continues to be detected at contamination sites, in water, and in our bodies.
+According to the New Hampshire Department of Environmental Services, PFAS has been detected in multiple locations throughout New Hampshire. (link to a new article below)

 What products contain PFAS?